I’ve asked financial experts how they budget. This article breaks down their strategies. You’ll see tons of commonality between their budget basics.

 That’s exactly why the Envelope system works without tracking.
 You can’t overspend a category, because you simply won’t have money in that envelope to spend.
 Or, as A Dime Saved describes it, “It’s pretty much all on auto-pilot.”

 Nowadays, the Envelope system is frequently utilized in electronic budgets.
 I use it via the YNAB app.
-However, since it’s digital, the YNAB envelopes aren’t physically real, and aren’t filled with actual cash.
-That’s when Budgeting with Tracking systems make sense.
+However, since it’s digital, the YNAB envelopes aren’t physically real and aren’t filled with actual cash.
+That’s when Budgeting with Tracking systems makes sense.

-That said, some people don’t even write their budget down.
 Mr. SR at Semi-Retire Plan plans his budget verbally twice per month with his partner, and then compares weekly spending against that budget.
 It lets them “work towards [their] saving goals [and] get the benefit to [their] marriage of being on the same page for the following two weeks.”
-It’s not a meeting with lawyers and accountants, it’s just a chat.
-What bills are coming up, what fun events with associated costs, etc?
-Talk it out, budget that money, and then track it afterwards.

 The Keeping Up with the Bulls blog and Marc from Vital Dollar both use spreadsheets to rough out monthly budgets, and then compare their end-of-month bank accounts against what they’d budgeted.
-This simple method has allowed KUWTB to “end up under budget even with unexpected expenses” most years.
-Marc has a variable income each month—I thought this was very interesting.
-As such, Marc says “there are good months and bad months.
-We track our expenses to make sure that we have a fairly steady standard of living and things don’t get excessive when the income is good.”
 Budget conservatively, then track one time per month to make sure you’re keeping lifestyle inflation in check.